Operationalizing Your Hadoop Data Lake

 Most of the business questions that you are trying to solve with analytics relate to aggregate data (average transaction size, number of sales in a period, etc.).
 You are trying to understand a process holistically instead of tracing individual transactions.
 This business purpose is important because it is the basis for why you need to be running analytics against a data warehouse instead of your transactional systems.
 Transactional systems are optimized for the processing of individual transactions (hence the name).
 Data warehouses are optimized for analyzing batches of data.
 Both systems are capable of doing the other’s job, but if you are looking for operational analytics, you need to be using a data warehouse and ideally one that has a columnar orientation.

-Performance Comes from Specialization
+Performance Comes From Specialization

 Databases and analytics systems are just performing a bunch of mathematical operations on your data – comparing strings of characters, integers, etc. Different types of data have different operations that can be performed on them.
 Different sets of operations can be performed on different types of data.
 For example, you can do add, subtract, greater than, less than, min and max operations on numbers, but for strings of characters you can only really do character matching (equal to, contains, starts with, etc.).
 Computers are designed to do mathematical operations on numbers, so these types of transactions perform faster.